Homeless help if you're 16 or 17

 shared house with other young people

-You should accept what the council offers you even if you don’t want to stay there.
-You might not get further help if you turn it down.
-Get advice if you are in this situation.
+You should accept what the council offers even if you do not want to stay there.
+You might not be offered anything else if you turn it down.

 You should not be left without anywhere to stay if you're under 18 and homeless.